 Diagnosis

-There is no test to definitely diagnose polycystic ovary syndrome.
+There is no concrete way or test to diagnose polycystic ovary syndrome.

-A detailed medical history (menstrual periods,weight changes)and a physical exam checking excess hair growth and acne are of great importance.
-Then a transvaginal ultrasound and hormone tests (FSH, LH, Estradiol, testosterone, DHEA, Androstendione) should be done in order to diagnose the syndrome.
+A detailed medical history (menstrual periods, weight changes)and a physical exam checking excess hair growth and acne are of great importance.
+Then a transvaginal ultrasound and hormone tests (FSH, LH, Estradiol, testosterone, DHEA, Androstenedione) should be done to diagnose the syndrome.

 What are the causes?